dnth/fastdup-manage-clean-curate-blogpost/README.md

 Companion repo for the [blogpost](https://dicksonneoh.com/portfolio/fastdup_manage_clean_curate/).

+# Notebooks
+`clean.ipynb` - Demo notebook showing the functionality of Fastdup.

+`train_clean.ipynb` - Train a Fastai model on the clean version of the data.

+`train.ipynb` - Train a Fastai model on the original data.

 # ❤️ Support Me
 If you like what you see, support me in keeping the lights on to produce more posts like this.